Syllabus:

 Material for framing the Design Process is available Here

-Student should start to prepare the deliverable that will consist of original software and complete documentation.
-The documentation is an essay that describes, analyzes, and discusses the design choices embedded within the artwork, conceptually, technically, and critically, and the resulting experience for the participants.
-The paper needs to include their use of the design concepts of the weekly reading, analyze and describe their design decisions in the interactive artifact that they have created.
-Students will also be expected to orally present the artifact.
-The formal writing of their final project should be in the form of an interactivity paper, preferably in the CHI extended format
+The documentation (written and vide) describes, analyzes, and discusses the design choices embedded within the artwork, conceptually, technically, and critically, and the resulting experience for the participants.
+It needs to include their use of the design concepts of the weekly reading as well as their interpretation of this year’s theme, analyze and describe their design decisions in the artifact that they have created.

 Learning Outcomes